tushargoyal812/extension/README.md

 - Countdown Features
   - User can add multiple countdown
   - User can delete particular countdown
   - User can delete all countdown
-- Settings
-  - User can reset all settings